Is it safe to share personal data with AI chatbots for personalized experiences?

 Related Questions

-Can AI accurately predict weather patterns with higher precision than current models?
+Can AI accurately predict weather patterns by analyzing satellite imagery data?